ersilia-os/chemxor/README.md

 dm_regression = OlindaRDataModule(csv_path="path/to/csv")

 # Use the threshold value to automatically create categorical
-# classes from the target column of the CSV
+# classes from the value column of the CSV
 dm_classification = OlindaCDataModule(csv_path="path/to/csv", threshold=[0.5])
 ```